Detailed Review of the COMPASS

 - Writing Essay:

-The Writing Essay section of COMPASS tests writing an essay based on an issue with two points of view.
+The Writing Essay section requires you to write an essay based on an issue with two points of view.
 You are expected to take one position and write about it.
-Even the scores of the Writing Essay section are instantaneous.
-The section tests in areas such as
+It assesses the following:

-This section can best be handled by improving your vocabulary using flash cards, and using difficult words as often as possible.
+This section can best be handled by improving your vocabulary using flash cards and making use of difficult words as often as possible.

 The site also provides sample questions in a free downloadable pdf format.
-There are books available on Amazon, dedicated for COMPASS tests.
-Choosing a good publisher is vital, since most questions on mathematics sections are objective, and incorrect answer keys can become time wasters.
+There are books available on Amazon, dedicated to this exam but keep in mind that choosing a good publisher is vital, since most questions on mathematics sections are objective and incorrect answer keys can become time wasters.

 Terms and Conditions